 As a hip flexor muscle, Iliacus functions in flexing the hip - as in lifting the knee to the chest.
 Iliacus can also function when performing sit-ups if the abdominals are not working properly.
 Iliacus tends to get very short and tight from sitting in chairs.
 It is a little known fact that the invention of chairs triggered a worldwide phenomenon of Iliacus tightness and pain.

-Iliacus-induced pain can be very painful, and is one reason Iliacus release is so beneficial.
+Iliacus-induced pain can be very painful, and this pain is the main reason finding the right Iliacus release tool is so beneficial.
 The image below illustrates the Iliacus pain pattern as denoted by Travell & Simons - the trigger point therapy pioneers .
 The bright red in the image shows pain caused by one Iliacus muscle, although generally both muscles are tight together and cause pain on both sides of the body.

 Iliacus Muscle Referred Pain Pattern